AdobeDocs/developers-animatesdk-docs/Document_object/docume66.md

 #### Description

 Method: returns a string that specifies, in XML format, the specified profile.
-If you don’t pass a value for *profileName*, the current profile is exported.
+If you donâ€™t pass a value for *profileName*, the current profile is exported.

 #### Example